TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 The protocol is designed as a client-server protocol with the client being the initiator of the connection and the server the receiver.
 In the case of Git, it uses the pipe-fork mechanism to spawn a new task and then the protocol is used over the stdin/stdout pipes between the processes.
 The pipe-forked child process acts as the server and the parent Git process is the client.

-In the rest of this document, there are example sessions demonstrating the protocol.
-In those examples, lines that begin with "S:" are lines sent by the server (the child process) and lines that begin with "C:" are lines sent by the client (the git process).
+In the rest of this document, there are example operations demonstrating the protocol.
+In those examples, lines that begin with `S:` are lines sent by the server (the child process) and lines that begin with `C:` are lines sent by the client (the git process).

 ## The Server